-It is Strongly Recommended for the Recipient to validate what is received (in terms of validation against the codelists defined in CS/RD2, the validation of R/Cs, the validation against interfaced applications (e.g. EOS, TARIC) as defined in the rules or recommended in the guidelines.
+It is Strongly Recommended for the Recipient to validate what is received (in terms of validation against the codelists defined in CS/RD2, the validation of R&Cs, the validation against interfaced applications (e.g. EOS, TARIC) as defined in the rules or recommended in the guidelines.

-The Recipient shall adopt the methodology that they consider optimum to implement the validation against the codelists defined in CS/RD2 and/or the validation of R/Cs.
+The Recipient shall adopt the methodology that they consider optimum to implement the validation against the codelists defined in CS/RD2 and/or the validation of R&Cs.
 Based on any adopted methodology, the reporting of errors shall follow the exception handling principles defined in section V.3 i.e. the Syntax/Structural Validation errors shall be reported with XML NACK (IE917) while the Semantic validation errors shall be reported with Functional NACK (IE906: C_FUN_NCK).
 The Syntax/Structural Validation and the Semantic validation are defined in Table 13 of section IV.3.

-It is Required for the Recipient to validate some specific R/Cs that are non-checkable by the Sender, or is crucial to trigger or not an important process (e.g. to assess if the Safety & Security Data are all available and valid (or not), to enforce a request (or not) of a separate EXS).
+It is Required for the Recipient to validate some specific R&Cs that are non-checkable by the Sender, or is crucial to trigger or not an important process (e.g. to assess if the Safety & Security Data are all available and valid (or not), to enforce a request (or not) of a separate EXS).

-The Recipient shall not validate some specific R/Cs, because it is considered that only the Sender can verify the accuracy of the information included in the message exchanged.
-Consequently, the Recipient shall not reject an incoming IE based on the validation result of these specific R/Cs.
+The Recipient shall not validate some specific R&Cs, because it is considered that only the Sender can verify the accuracy of the information included in the message exchanged.
+Consequently, the Recipient shall not reject an incoming IE based on the validation result of these specific R&Cs.

 Validation values

-Based on the above principles, Rules/Conditions validation definition for Sender and Recipient will be based on the below allowed set of validation values for the Common Domain IEs:
+Based on the above principles, Rules & Conditions validation definition for Sender and Recipient will be based on the below allowed set of validation values for the Common Domain IEs:

 “R” (Required validation by all countries)